Liellison/Liellison/README.md

 - 🔭 I’m currently working on MC1, iOS Developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Apple Vision Pro
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on challenging projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with swift development
-- 💬 Ask me about ...
+- 💬 Ask me about the future
-- 📫 How to reach me: ...
+- 📫 How to reach me: Here
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I believe in dragons

 ### Find me 🌎